ShawnDriscoll/Traveller-NPC-LITE/README.rst

    Because the dice roller may have some colored text messages for debugging.

+* **simplejson 3.11.1**

+   Used for saving data in JSON format.
+Beginning with release 0.2.0.

 * **py2exe 0.6.9**

    Used by setup_TL.py for making EXEs of the Python code for you.
 Optional.